 Trachelospermum Jasminoides is often commonly called star jasmine, and people do ask for it thinking it is a form of Jasminum, which of course it isn’t.
 But if you want white scented flowrs in profusion and over a long period, it will certainly do that for you.
 It’s faster growing than T. Asiaticum, has larger, softer and less glossy leaves, and white rather than cream flowers.
 Which do we prefer?
-WEll, it would be unfair to state a preference, as we love them both for their slightly different charms.
+Well, it would be unfair to state a preference, as we love them both for their slightly different charms.
+One thing we like about both of them is the reddish colouration that can suffuse the evergreen leaves when the weather turns colder.

 Trachelospermums don't require much in the way of pruning, but keep in shape by cutting back as required in early spring.
 Pruning tips of branching stems will encourage side growth.